sharadalt/sharadalt.github.io/_portfolio/blocipedia.md

 </div>
 <br />

-Blocipedia has used services of stripe for payment processing, again if you care to know it.
+Micropedia has used services of stripe for payment processing, again if you care to know it.

 Now after paying, Tat tada ....
 You become a 'premium user'! wow!!!
-That is the role, Blocipedia assigns you.
+That is the role, Micropedia assigns you.

 <div class="boxed" style="width: 100%;text-align: left;">
     <img src="/img/blocipedia_premium_user.PNG"/>
 </div>
 <br />

-There is one more role called 'admin' in Blocipedia.
+There is one more role called 'admin' in Micropedia.
 This roles thingy is implemented using 'Pundit' gem.
 Premium users like you and admin users are able to create new private wikis and make public wikis private.
 If you did not figure it out already, you can edit a wiki with Markdown syntax.
 You can add and remove collaborators for your private wikis.
 The privake wiki edit page is like below with option to add collaborators.

 <div class="boxed" style="width: 100%;text-align: left;">